Doyt Perry

-Doyt L. Perry (January 6, 1910 – February 10, 1992) was an American football player, coach, and college athletics administrator.
+Doyt L. Perry (January 6, 1910 – February 10, 1992) was an American football coach and college athletics administrator.
 He served as head football coach at Bowling Green State University from 1955 to 1964, compiling a record of 77–11–5, and then became the athletic director for the university.
-During his tenure as coach, Perry led the Bowling Green Falcons to five Mid-American Conference titles and one small college national championship in 1959.
+During his tenure as coach, Perry led the Bowling Green Falcons to five Mid-American Conference titles and one small college national championship, in 1959.
 One of the most successful coaches in school history, Perry was elected to College Football Hall of Fame in 1988.
 The team's football stadium, Doyt Perry Stadium, is named in his honor.
-Doyt Perry resigned from Bowling Green State University in January 1971 to serve at Florida International University for two years until retirement.

-Before coming to Bowling Green, Perry was a backfield coach at Ohio State University from 1951 to 1954, serving on the same staff as Woody Hayes and Bo Schembechler.
+A native of Columbus, Ohio, Perry lettered in three sports—football, basketball, and baseball—at Bowling Green before graduating in 1932.
+He coached football, basketball, and track and field at Clearview High School in Lorain, Ohio from 1933 to 1943.
+His football teams at Clearview had a record of 32–9–4, and his basketball teams were 161–35.
+Perry moved on to Upper Arlington High School in Upper Arlington, Ohio in 1943, where he was head football coach in 1943 and from 1946 to 1950, leading his team to a record of 41–11–1.
+Before returning to Bowling Green, Perry was a backfield coach at Ohio State University from 1951 to 1954, serving on the same staff as Woody Hayes and Bo Schembechler.
 He coached the 1954 Buckeyes, who won the 1955 Rose Bowl and a national championship.
-Perry was also the head coach at Upper Arlington High School in Upper Arlington, Ohio in 1943 and from 1946 to 1950.
+Perry resigned from Bowling Green in January 1971 to serve as an athletic advisor at Florida International University (FIU) for two years until retirement.

+Perry died on February 10, 1992, at Bowling Green Manor in Bowling Green, Ohio.